lukehinds/lukehinds/README.md

 I am the CTO of [stacklok](https://stacklok.com) and software engineer working mostly on open source security projects.
 I have lots of experience bootstrapping projects from new and helping grow diverse, inclusive and friendly 👯 communitees.

+My current focus is on securing Generative AI coding and so I am excited to be hacking on [CodeGate AI](https://github.com/stacklok/codegate).
+CodeGate is a local gateway that makes AI agents and coding assistants safer.
+It ensures AI-generated recommendations adhere to best practices while safeguarding your code's integrity and protecting your privacy.
+With CodeGate, you can confidently leverage AI in your development workflow without sacrificing security or productivity.

-I founded [project sigstore](https://sigstore.dev) and developed the [keylime project](https://keylime.dev) alongside MIT lincoln labs.
+I also founded [project sigstore](https://sigstore.dev) and developed the [keylime project](https://keylime.dev) alongside MIT lincoln labs.

-I also do a fair number of gigs around open source security in general.

-* I am member of the [kubernetes security response team](https://github.com/kubernetes/committee-security-response/blob/main/README.md#security-response-committee-src), where I manage vulnerabilities and the [hackerone bug bounty program](https://hackerone.com/kubernetes).
-* I am an elected member of the [Open Source Security Foundation](https://openssf.org) Governing Board, as the security representative independent contributor.

 You can find me on twitter [@decodebytes](https://twitter.com/decodebytes), or [linkedin](https://www.linkedin.com/in/lukehinds/)